 This conference will assess opportunities for driving economic growth and competitiveness in London, as Government considers options for transferring further powers to the Capital.

-Discussion will also be informed by the development of the Mayor’s economic policy, in areas such as investment, skills and attracting global business - and it will provide delegates with an opportunity to consider the impact of Government’s Autumn Statement on London’s individuals, businesses and infrastructure.
+Discussion will also be informed by the development of the Mayor’s economic policy, in areas such as investment, skills and attracting global business.

-Planned sessions will discuss potential investment in skills and infrastructure, and meeting the housing needs of Londoners; London’s future economic contribution to the UK; the impact of recommended changes to taxes on local authorities and businesses; and the future relationship between central government, the GLA and London’s local authorities.
+Planned sessions will discuss investment in skills and infrastructure, and meeting the housing needs of Londoners; learning from regional initiatives and London’s future economic contribution to the UK and priorities for devolved spending and devolved powers.

 The conference will bring together key policymakers with a range of professionals, including colleges and training providers, universities, employers and trade associations, transport operators, construction companies, developers, investors and banks, businesses and their advisors, local authorities, representatives of citizen and community groups, social and academic commentators, charities and campaigning organisations, along with reporters from the national and trade press and other interested parties.